Danko-Lab/dREG/README.md

 1) Each read is mapped at 5’ or 3’ position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
 This is different with the software Tfit.

-2) Positive values in plus strand and negative value in minus strand
+2) Positive values in plus strand and negative values in minus strand

 3) No normalization